smolanalytics

 you ▸ pin that funnel to my dashboard

-Pins funnels, trends, breakdowns and retention to Saved Reports.
+Pins funnels, trends, breakdowns and retention to your board.

 you ▸ where do people drop off? (typed on the dashboard)

 The ask bar is built into the dashboard too: type a question at /, it runs the same reports.
+It shows your real event names and top pages as clickable chips, so you ask about exactly what you track ("visitors to /pricing", "mau for /pricing") without guessing names.
 Zero setup.

 the verdict + morning brief